markmo/dltemplate/README.rst

 5. Training with the TensorFlow Estimator API
 6. Basic principles of a convolutional neural network
 7. CNN using Keras
+8. Fine-tuning InceptionV3 for image classification
-8. Autoencoders
+9. Autoencoders
-9. Basic principles of a recurrent neural network for character-level text generation
+10. Basic principles of a recurrent neural network for character-level text generation
-10. Using an RNN for POS tagging, using the high-level Keras API for building an RNN, creating a bidirectional RNN
+11. Using an RNN for POS tagging, using the high-level Keras API for building an RNN, creating a bidirectional RNN
-11. Combining a CNN (encoder) and RNN (decoder) to caption images
+12. Combining a CNN (encoder) and RNN (decoder) to caption images
+13. A higher level framework (3 lines of code for an image classifier)

 Datasets